RayYen6967/Events_Analysis/README.md

 * The	dataset	provided is	from 07/01/2013-11/30/2019 and contains seven subsets of	data,	arranged by fiscal year	(July	1	–	June 30).

-* The	data set outlines each	program	or event hosted	by the Alumni	Association	and	provides general information on	the	event	as well as the	event	registrants.
+* The	dataset outlines each	program	or event hosted	by the Alumni	Association	and	provides general information on	the	event	as well as the	event	registrants.